 - is made up of 70 'bioregions' (broadscale habitats) comprising 30 reef bioregions and 40 non-reefal bioregions

-- has more than 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity
+- has more than 2000 square kilometres of mangroves, with species representing 54 per cent of the world's mangrove diversity

 - has about 6000 square kilometres of seagrass beds

 - includes about 1050 islands ranging from small coral cays to large continental islands.

 Managing the Great Barrier Reef Marine Park's biodiversity

 We use a suite of management tools to look after the Reef's biodiversity, including legislation, zoning plans and permits, as well as research, partnerships, education and compliance measures.

 The Reef's vast size and complexity means a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
 Any one organisation working in isolation cannot achieve what is necessary to protect the Reef's biodiversity.
-GBRMPA is not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef and many other government agencies, stakeholders and community members play a crucial role.
+We are not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef, and many other government agencies, stakeholders and community members play a crucial role.